uswds/uswds-site/pages/documentation/migration-V3.md

 So, before migrating, check the versions of both your existing USWDS code and its settings (since code and settings may be different).

 Check your project's current `package.json` file and your project's `_uswds-theme` files.
 Your `package.json` file will display the version of USWDS in a line like `"uswds": "^2.12.2"`.
 Your theme files will have a version number at the top, under the image of the American flag.
-Your code and your theme files may have different versions.
+Note these versions so we can make the proper updates in [Step 4: Integrate any recent USWDS changes](#4-integrate-any-recent-uswds-changes), below.

 {:.site-terminal}
 ```json